-c) may include the target user info set to the target UE’s application layer ID if received from upper layers; and
+c) may include the target user info set to the target UE’s application layer ID if received from upper layers;

+d) shall include the Key establishment information container if the UE PC5 unicast signalling integrity protection policy is set to "signalling integrity protection required" or "signalling integrity protection preferred", and may include the Key establishment information container if the UE PC5 unicast signalling integrity protection policy is set to "signalling integrity protection not needed";

+NOTE 1: The Key establishment information container is provided by upper layers.

+e) shall include a Nonce_1 set to the 128-bit nonce value generated by the initiating UE for the purpose of session key establishment over this PC5 unicast link if the UE PC5 unicast signalling integrity protection policy is set to "signalling integrity protection required" or "signalling integrity protection preferred";

-d) shall include the security establishment information.
+f) shall include its UE security capabilities indicating the list of algorithms that the initiating UE supports for the security establishment of this PC5 unicast link;

+g) shall include the 8 MSBs of KNRP-sess ID chosen by the initiating UE as specified in 3GPP TS 33.536 [yy] if the UE PC5 unicast signalling integrity protection policy is set to "signalling integrity protection required" or "signalling integrity protection preferred";

+h) may include a KNRP ID if the initiating UE has an existing KNRP for the target UE; and

+i) shall include its UE PC5 unicast signalling security policy.

-Editor’s note: The parameters in the security establishment information will be defined by SA3.After the DIRECT LINK ESTABLISHMENT REQUEST message is generated, the initiating UE shall pass this message to the lower layers for transmission along with the initiating UE's Layer 2 ID for unicast communication and the destination layer 2 ID used for unicast initial signaling, and start timer T5000.
+After the DIRECT LINK ESTABLISHMENT REQUEST message is generated, the initiating UE shall pass this message to the lower layers for transmission along with the initiating UE's Layer 2 ID for unicast communication and the destination layer 2 ID used for unicast initial signaling, and start timer T5000.
 The UE shall not send a new DIRECT LINK ESTABLISHMENT REQUEST message to the same target UE identified by the same application layer ID while timer T5000 is running.

+NOTE 2: In order to ensure successful PC5 unicast link establishment, T5000 should be set to a value larger than the sum of T5aaa and T5bbb.

 Figure 6.1.2.2.2: PC5 unicast link establishment procedure